htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/features.md

 ["Empfehlungen zur Unterstützung einer selbstständigen Rehabilitation nach COVID-19-bedingter Erkrankung"](https://apps.who.int/iris/bitstream/handle/10665/345019/WHO-EURO-2021-855-40590-60116-ger.pdf), second edition, published by the WHO Regionalbüro für Europa in 2021.

-Additionally we added a feature to display the amount of patients affected by a symptom.
+To show patients that they are not alone we added a pie chart on which percentage of other Long Covid patients have been affected by a symptom in the course of their Long Covid illness.
+This feature does not contain meaningful data yet.

 BILD der symptom information view